↑

 Print Recipe PIN Recipe SaveSaved!

-Slow braised beef pot roast with tender potatoes, carrots, and savory mushroom gravy is comfort food perfection.
+Slow braised beef chuck roast with tender potatoes, carrots, and savory mushroom gravy is comfort food perfection.

 Prep Time1 hour hr